kracr/applied-ethics-ontology/README.md

 <a name="onto"></a>
 ## 3. ApplE Ontology

 The ApplE ontology consists of two modules which each categorize the various factors required to make an ethically-informed decision.
+More details are provided in our [paper submission](https://github.com/kracr/applied-ethics-ontology/blob/main/Paper%20Submission.pdf).

 <a name="appliedethics"></a>
 ### 3.1 Applied Ethics Module